 The Come, Follow Me 2023 lessons are drawn from the New Testament.
 The Sunday School curriculum complements the Book of Mormon as a witness of Jesus Christ, and the title is taken from the Savior’s invitation in Matthew and Luke: “Come, follow me.”
-This article contains highlights of research findings by Latter-day Saints and notable secular scholars, along with the Come, Follow Me 2023 schedule.
+This article contains scriptural insights from Latter-day Saints and notable secular scholars, along with the Come, Follow Me 2023 schedule.

 The Old Testament (or Hebrew Bible) covers the time period from the creation of the world to about 500 years before the start of the New Testament.
 It includes the writings of inspired ancient prophets, and is often divided into three sections: the Law, the Prophets, and the Writings.
 This article includes historical and theological insights from Latter-day Saint and secular scholars, primarily drawn from From the Desk interviews.